ImageMagick/Usage-Markdown/canvas/index.md

 The [Resize Operator](../resize/#resize) tries to smooth out enlarged images, to make them look better at the larger scale.
 It is this smoothing that we use to generate a non-linear gradient.

-For example here we generate the small image using a 'portable bitmap' (or PBM format) image and feed it into IM for enlargement.
+For example, here we generate the small image using a 'portable bitmap' (or PBM format) image and feed it into IM for enlargement.

 ~~~
 echo "P1 1 2   0  1 " | \